itsmaclol/macscript/README.md

 Azaz for the fix for APT on macOS and for the iPhone palera1n installation part

-Jan for helping me with some bash code and GUI (coming s0n)
+Jan for helping me with some bash code and GUI

 Me, for.. you know, basically everything